Positives for Cisco Systems Inc. (CSCO) as stock gains in recent trading

 Cisco Systems Inc. (CSCO): Who are the competitors?

-The company’s main competitors (and peers) include Microsoft Corporation (MSFT) that is trading 7.13% up over the past 12 months and Amazon.com Inc. (AMZN) that is -16.10% lower over the same period.
-Broadcom Inc. (AVGO) is 4.38% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Microsoft Corporation (MSFT) that is trading 18.58% up over the past 12 months and Amazon.com Inc. (AMZN) that is 4.64% higher over the same period.
+Broadcom Inc. (AVGO) is 11.29% up on the 1-year trading charts.